dancingcabinet said: Since they were mentioned on the show, which Beatles song most reminds you of Keith and which one reminds you most of Chemda?

 But I’m a grownup now.
 You have to leave those petty things behind.
 Just like Green Day.
 Have you listened to Green Day as an adult lately?
 Aye yi yi.
 Not good.
 Not good.

-Anonymous asked: Whos cuter, Thor or Loki?
+Anonymous said: Whos cuter, Thor or Loki?

 Get a load of this guy, everybody.
 NERD ALERT!
 Oh, I bet I know what his definition of Hell is.
 (Swirlies.
 But, like, forever.)

-Anonymous asked: What is wrong with DWarrior?
+Anonymous said: What is wrong with DWarrior?

 I met him in person and he was pretty cool.
 He is kind of a silly goose on the Internet, though.
 And by silly goose, I mean kind of a dick.
 And by kind of a dick, I mean he’s a dick.
 But yeah, nice enough dude.